Merit 3D

 We welcome visitors to our facility to see our operations and learn more about our additive manufacturing processes.
 Please contact us to schedule a visit and discuss the details.
 We love raspberry filled donuts…:)

-We mainly utilize Liquid Crystal printers.
+We mainly utilize Liquid Crystal Resin (SLA LCD) printers.
 These can range from a variety of printers from Photocentric to Phrozen and others in-between.
-Key for us is speed and quality of our 3D prints.

 Can you help with large-scale production of 3D printed parts?